List of Father Ted characters: Father Noel Furlong

 Father Noel Furlong is played by Graham Norton.
 He appears in three episodes of the show, in "Hell" and "Flight Into Terror" in series 2; and in "The Mainland" in series 3.

 Father Noel is a very annoying and hyperactive priest with whom Ted and Dougal hate spending time.
 He runs the St. Luke's Youth Group and is first encountered during Ted's abortive caravanning holiday in "Hell".
 Here he invades the peaceful surroundings of the priests' rented caravan and keeps them awake at night, singing songs ("The Whole of the Moon" and "Dirty Old Town") and expressing his desire to tell ghost stories at six o'clock in the morning.
 He regales the helpless Ted and Dougal with tales of how members of the youth group have a habit of turning in "late" ("ten past the eleven") and succeeds in driving them out of their holiday home, which he then proceeds to tip over after having himself and the youth group perform a Riverdance routine inside it.

-Father Noel turns up again in "Flight into Terror" leading Fathers Fay and Dougal into the cockpit of a plane.
-While there he inadvertently causes disaster when he allows Fr Fay, who does not know he is a priest but appears to believe himself to be a monkey, to see his reflection.
-Fr Fay goes mad and jumps on the pilot, sending the plane out of its path.
-The pilot screams at the watching Dougal to press the emergency button.
-The bumbling priest presses the wrong button, which results in one of the fuel tanks being emptied.
+Father Noel turns up again in "Flight into Terror" in which he is accompanying Father Fintan Fay, the monkey priest of Killybashangel.

-Noel's boundless energy results in him getting his group lost in the "Very Dark Caves" in "The Mainland", and, after performing a rendition of "Bohemian Rhapsody", his attempts to start a "screeching competition" cause him to be buried under falling rocks, dislodged by the noise he is making.
+Noel makes a third appearance in Season 3's "The Mainland", in which his boundless energy results in him getting his group lost in the "Very Dark Caves" and, after performing a rendition of "Bohemian Rhapsody", his attempts to start a "screeching competition" cause him to be buried under falling rocks, dislodged by the noise he is making.
 His very last scene features him under the rocks with his hand sticking out, still in a very happy mood.
 His youth group then abandon him and head to Paraguay on Aer Lingus flights.
 Ted tells an apparent rescue service man to save Noel, but the man turns out actually to be an uninterested dustman.
 In the short scene after the credits, Noel is still under the rocks, clicking his fingers and singing "Fat Bottomed Girls".